svermeulen/vim-easyclip/README.md

 This plugin also requires that you have Tim Pope's [repeat.vim](https://github.com/tpope/vim-repeat) plugin installed.

-*NOTE*: By default, this plugin will not change anything in terms of key bindings.
-You have to explictly configure EasyClip yourself in your .vimrc.
-This is to ensure that each user is aware of any possible conflicts before they occur

 ### Black Hole Redirection ###

 By default, Vim's built-in delete operator will yank the deleted text in addition to just deleting it.
 This works great when you want to cut text and paste it somewhere else, but in many other cases it can make things more difficult.
 For example, if you want to make some tiny edit to fix formatting after cutting some text, you either have to have had the foresight to use a named register, or specify the black hole register explicitly to do your formatting.
-This plugin solves that problem by redirecting all change and delete operations to the black hole register and introducing a new operator, 'cut'.
-With the default EasyClip mapping enabled (see below) this is executed using the `m` key.
+This plugin solves that problem by redirecting all change and delete operations to the black hole register and introducing a new operator, 'cut' (by default this is mapped to the `m` key).

 There is simply no need to clutter up the yank history with every single edit, when you almost always know at the time you are deleting text whether it's something that is worth keeping around or not.

 ### Substitution Operator ###

 Because replacing text is such a common operation, EasyClip includes a motion for it.
 It is essentially equivalent to doing a change operation then pasting using the specified register.
-For example, assuming you map the operator to the `s` key, to paste over the word under the cursor you would type `siw`, or to paste inside brackets, `si(`, etc.
+By default this is mapped to the `s` key.
+For example, to paste over the word under the cursor you would type `siw`, or to paste inside brackets, `si(`, etc.

 It can also take a register to use for the substitution (eg. `"asip`), and is fully repeatable using the `.` key.